 Taking antibiotics during pregnancy and breastfeeding

 Generally, antibiotics are used during pregnancy only when the benefits of treatment outweigh the risks.
 Some antibiotics are safer than others.
 Penicillins Penicillins Penicillins are a subclass of antibiotics called beta-lactam antibiotics (antibiotics that have a chemical structure called a beta-lactam ring).
 Carbapenems, cephalosporins, and monobactams... read more , cephalosporins Cephalosporins Cephalosporins are a subclass of antibiotics called beta-lactam antibiotics (antibiotics that have a chemical structure called a beta-lactam ring).
 Beta-lactam antibiotics also include carbapenems... read more , and erythromycin Macrolides Macrolides are a class of antibiotics that are often used to treat infections in people who are allergic to penicillins.
 Macrolides include the following: Azithromycin Clarithromycin Erythromycin read more are among the safest antibiotics to use during pregnancy.
 Tetracyclines Tetracyclines Tetracyclines are a group of antibiotics used to treat many different bacterial infections.
 Tetracyclines include the following: Doxycycline Eravacycline Minocycline read more are not used during pregnancy.
-(See also Drug Use During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .)
+(See also Drug Use During Pregnancy Safety of Medications During Pregnancy During pregnancy, women may need to take medications to treat new or existing health conditions.
+Also, certain vitamins are recommended during pregnancy.
+Before taking any medication (including... read more .)

 Most antibiotics pass into breast milk in large enough amounts to affect a breastfed baby and sometimes cannot be used in women who are breastfeeding.
 Sometimes a decision to stop breastfeeding or to not use the drug must be made.

 If an infection develops during pregnancy or while breastfeeding, women should talk to their doctor about the benefits and risks of treatment.
-(See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more .)
+(See also Drug Use During Breastfeeding Medication and Substance Use During Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more .)

 Home Antibiotic Therapy